-The Society maintains a list of solicitors who are prepared to take negligence and breach of contract actions against colleagues.
-This list of solicitors is referred to as the Negligence Panel and details are provided here.
+The Law Society maintains a list of solicitors who are prepared to take negligence and breach of contract actions against other solicitors.

-The Law Society understands that sometimes complainants, having had an unsatisfactory experience with their previous solicitor, are reluctant to become involved with legal action and/or more solicitors.
-However, you should not allow this reluctance to unduly influence you.
+The Society understands that sometimes complainants having had an unsatisfactory experience with their previous solicitor are reluctant to become involved with legal action and/or more solicitors.
+However, they should not allow this reluctance to unduly influence them.